info-201a-sp20/final-project-christiancruz-124/README.md

 - User demographics and surveys on social media marketing can indicate how certain age groups, genders, and races react to ads.
 - Data on platforms and their marketing success can give insight on the overall effectiveness of social media marketing and which ones are the best at doing it.

-_For each identified data source,_
-_Link to URL where data is from, and download the data into the project repo in a data/ folder (1 point)?_

 ### Data Sources
 - [Social Influence on Shopping](https://data.world/ahalps/social-influence-on-shopping)